Tailslide/BlastGateServo/README.md

 * Updated 2025-12-08 - Implemented comprehensive flutter protection system to prevent AC sensor flutter from damaging hardware:
   - Added hysteresis (different ON/OFF thresholds) to prevent rapid state toggling
   - Implemented debouncing requiring 3 consecutive stable readings before state change
-  - Added minimum 2-second interval between servo operations on same gate
+  - Added minimum 2-second interval between servo operations on same gate with automatic queuing
+  - Operations requested during cooldown are queued and execute automatically when interval expires
   - Implemented rate limiting with emergency shutdown if more than 10 operations per minute
   - Added error state with flashing LED pattern and system halt on flutter detection
   - All protection settings are configurable in Configuration.h